jenneracostadiaz/wallet-backend/README.md

 - **Transaction Export**: CSV export with filtering by category and account
 - **Dashboard Reports**: Complete financial reports with charts and analytics

-#### Scheduled Payments (Backend Implementation Complete)
+#### Scheduled Payments (Fully Implemented)
-The scheduled payments system is fully implemented at the database and model level with comprehensive features:
+The scheduled payments system is now fully implemented at both the database and API level with comprehensive features:

 **Models and Database**:
 - Complete database schema with migrations